-Ethereum is inflationary, meaning that more of this currency can be added over time(same as FIAT currency).
+Ethereum is inflationary and can be increased over time(same as FIAT currency).

 Bitcoin vs Ethereum – Wrap up

-Everyone has their own preference and needs so it’s up to you to decide, and it’s definitely allowed to use both of them as and when you need them.
+Everyone has their own preference and needs so it’s up to you to decide, and it’s definitely possible to use both of them as and when you need them.